Hash table: Dynamic resizing

-Repeated insertions cause the number of entries in a hash table to grow, which consequently increases the load factor; to maintain the amortized $O(1)$ performance of the lookup and insertion operations, a hash table is dynamically resized and the items of the tables are rehashed into the buckets of the new hash table, since the items cannot be copied over as varying table sizes results in different hash value due to modulo operation.
+Repeated insertions cause the number of entries in a hash table to grow, which consequently increases the load factor; to maintain the amortized $O(1)$ performance of the lookup and insertion operations, a hash table is dynamically resized and the items of the tables are rehashed into the buckets of the new hash table.
+The items cannot simply be copied over into the same indices since the hash function depends on the table size.
 If a hash table becomes "too empty" after deleting some elements, resizing may be performed to avoid excessive memory usage.

 Resizing by moving all entries

 Generally, a new hash table with a size double that of the original hash table gets allocated privately and every item in the original hash table gets moved to the newly allocated one by computing the hash values of the items followed by the insertion operation.
 Rehashing is simple, but computationally expensive.